 In Chapter 3, I screened a number of growth conditions to identify significant changes in both transcript and protein abundance of bS21-1 and bS21-3.
 However, most of the environments screened did not result in any statistically or biologically significant changes in either or both transcript and protein abundance.

-Another approach to identify factors controlling expression of these bS21 homologs would be to take a genetic approach.
-In particular, I propose taking a transposon mutagenesis approach to screen for genes important for bS21 homolog production, using GFP as a reporter by fusing it chromosomally to either bS21-1 or bS21-3, in frame.
-The subsequent analysis and interpretation is the same as indicated in future direction 2.
-However, in this case I will look for genes that are associated with environmental processes to ascertain what environments may affect either bS21-1 or bS21-3.
-Though, this screening could simultaneously be used to ascertain regulating elements that affect bS21-1 or bS21-3.
+Another way to identify factors controlling expression of these bS21 homologs would be to take a genetic approach.
+In particular, I propose taking a transposon mutagenesis approach to screen for genes important for bS21 homolog production, using GFP as a reporter.
+Specifically, I would generate cells in which there are fusions of bS21-1 or bS21-3 with GFP, by adding gfp in-frame to the 3´ end of the native rpsU1 or rpsU3 gene on the chromosome.
+These cells would be mutagenize and we would screen for colonies which produce more or less fluorescence.
+The subsequent analysis and interpretation would be similar as described above in future direction 2.
+In this case, we expect to identify genes that function to regulate bS21-1 or bS21-3 production.

-It is important to mention that while this assay would capture mutants that produced more bS21-1 or bS21-3, it likely would not be able to capture mutants which result in less of these two homologs, due to fluorescence read ranges and the low relative fluorescence of wild-type LVS.
-This would then lose positive regulators of bS21-1 or bS21-3 expression.
-However, as written, it provides a good starting point, and could potentially lead to these positive regulators if a paired system is uncovered.
+It is important to mention that we do not know how strong the fluorescent signal for bS21-1-GFP or bS21-3-GFP would be.
+If, in otherwise wild-type cells, the signal is very low, we expect to only be able to detect increases in fluorescence.
+In this case, because this strategy relies on inactivation of gene products by transposon mutagenesis, we would expect to identify repressors of bS21-1 or bS21-3.
+We would be unlikely to find positive regulators of bS21-1 or bS21-3 expression (whose inactivation would lead to less fluorescence).
+However, this remains to be determined.